uwiwiow/minesweeper/README.md

 .W_TILES = 32, // Number of tiles in width
 .H_TILES = 16, // Number of tiles in height
-.BOMBS = 99, // Number of bombs in the game (might not be accurate) .STATE = START, // Default state when starting the game .VISIBLE_TILES = 0 // Number of starting visible tiles (used to calculate win condition) .FIRST_CELL = BLANK, // Default first tile to open (BLANK / NUMBER / MINE / ANY) .MAX_ITERATIONS = 10000 // Maximum iterations for generating the board before automatic termination (-1 for unlimited) };
+.BOMBS = 99, // Number of bombs in the game (might not be accurate) .STATE = START, // Default state when starting the game (typically set to START) .VISIBLE_TILES = 0 // Number of starting visible tiles (used to calculate win condition; typically left as 0) .FIRST_CELL = BLANK, // Default first tile to open (BLANK / NUMBER / MINE / ANY) .MAX_ITERATIONS = 10000 // Maximum iterations for generating the board before automatic termination (-1 for unlimited) };